 What fees are charged?

-A fee of 5 percent on all income under management may be charged for ordinary conservatorship services.
+A five percent fee on all income under management may be charged for ordinary conservatorship services.
 Additional fees may be charged for unusual services provided.
 ODVA’s rate is significantly less than that of private conservatorship services.
 Fees may also be waived in individual cases if circumstances warrant such action.

 Questions regarding persons presently under conservatorship, pending cases, or inquiry about concerns you may have about a USDVA beneficiary who is unable to properly manage his or her own financial affairs, should be addressed to:

 Oregon Department of Veterans’ Affairs

 700 Summer St NE